South University, High Point (View Other Campuses)

 A major library expansion was completed on the Savannah campus in 2007, and academic degree programs continued to be added at many of the university’s locations.
 This was also the year South University celebrated the graduation of its first fully-online students.

-The University’s academic structure took an important step forward in 2008 when the Board of Trustees approved the creation of the College of Arts and Sciences, College of Business, College of Health Professions, and the College of Nursing.
+The University’s academic structure took an important step forward in 2008, when the Board of Trustees approved the creation of the College of Arts and Sciences, College of Business, College of Health Professions, and the College of Nursing.
 In 2009, the University continued to expand its academic offerings by adding a School of Pharmacy program to the Columbia campus.
-Academic growth continued the next year when the University’s Board of Trustees approved the creation of the College of Creative Art and Design and the merger of The Art Institute of Dallas and The Art Institute of Fort Worth into South University.

 This was also a time of continued campus growth and expansion.
 The University opened campus locations in Glen Allen (Richmond) and Virginia Beach, Virginia in 2009.
 The next year, the University announced the opening of its Novi, Michigan campus followed quickly by the announcement of a campus in Austin, Texas in 2011.
-In 2012, South University opened campuses in the Celveland suburb of Warrensville Heights, Ohio and High Point, North Carolina.
-It also officially merged with The Art Institute of Charlotte and The Art Institute of Raleigh-Durham, North Carolina and both became campuses of South University.
+In 2012, South University opened campuses in the Cleveland suburb of Warrensville Heights, Ohio and High Point, North Carolina.

 The College of Theology was established in 2013, and enrolled its first Doctor of Ministry degree program students the next year.
 The College of Theology gained national attention in 2014 when NPR’s Marketplace program covered its first day of classes and noted the differences between the South University program and those offered by traditional seminaries.